devbridge/test-juggler/README.md

 That should be enough to trick Jest into running your tests always in parallel. ([Source](https://github.com/facebook/jest/issues/5818#issuecomment-383674946))
 * Running with __--no-cache__ it always seems to run in parallel (as long as there are at least two files anyway). ([Source](https://github.com/facebook/jest/issues/5818#issuecomment-383739607))

+### Junit report ###
+* junit report is generated on every test run.
+Report can be found in junit-report/junit.xml.
+Path and other parameters can be changed.
+More info:([Source](https://www.npmjs.com/package/jest-junit))

 ### Running tests sequentially ###
 * Use --runInBand cli command if tests need to be executed serially ([Official Jest documentation](https://jestjs.io/docs/en/cli.html))